-CPC stands for The Driver Certificate of Professional Competence.
-Its main aim is to encourage high standards of driving and improve road safety.
-The qualification may involve both theory and practical elements. or every 5 years you must do 35 hours of training in order to keep it.
-There can be a £1,000 fine for driving professionally without your CPC so its vital you keep it up to date and carry it with you at all times.
+CPC stands for the Driver Certificate of Professional Competence; its main aim is to encourage high standards of driving and to improve road safety.
+This qualification may involve both theory and practical training elements and is required by anyone who is planning on driving professionally or for hire and reward purposes.
+Those who need CPC are required to complete 35 hours of training every 5 years in order to remain safe and compliant.
+There can be a fine of up to £1,000 for driving professionally without up-to-date CPC training, so it is vital that you keep it up-to-date and carry it with you at all times.

-All drivers who are driving vehicles over 3.5 tonnes, or with 9 Passenger seats or more; require to do the Periodic CPC (as well as the initial where applicable) – 35 Hours of CPC training every five years.
+All drivers who are driving vehicles over 3.5 tonnes, or with 9 or more passenger seats; are required to do the Periodic CPC (as well as the initial where applicable) – 35 Hours of CPC training every five years.

 You won’t need to complete CPC training if you simply enjoy driving for a hobby.
 This training is compulsory if you drive a lorry, bus or coach as the predominant part of your job.
 All drivers who are driving vehicles over 3.5 tonnes, or with 9 passenger seats or more are required to do the Periodic/Driver CPC (as well as the initial where applicable) – 35 hours of CPC training every five years.
 Have a look at our full list of exceptions here.

-A DQC is sent to new drivers address when they successfully pass the qualification.
-You must ensure you have it with you at all times to avoid penalties, even if you are travelling in an EU country.
+A DQC (Driver Qualification Card) is sent to new drivers addresses when they successfully pass the qualification.
+You must ensure that you have it with you at all times to avoid penalties, even if you are travelling in an EU country.

-If it’s lost, damaged or stolen, you need to report this to the DVLA as soon as possible and apply for a replacement.
-You can still drive if your card has been lost, however, if you still haven’t received it after 15 days you need to make further enquiries.
+If your DQC is lost, damaged or stolen, you need to report this to the DVLA as soon as possible and apply for a replacement.
+You can still drive if your card has been lost, however, if you still have not received your card after 15 days, you need to make further enquiries.

-At 2 Start we offer a variety of courses to suit your needs.
+Here at 2 Start Training, we offer a variety of CPC courses to suit your needs.
 We offer qualifications for those that need full training and also the refresher course.
-We also offer courses which are more suitable depending on when you passed your car test.
-Have a look at our full range of courses here.
+We also offer courses that are more suitable depending on when you passed your car test.
+The CPC courses we offer include:

 © 2 START LIMITED 2021